 Steve and his wife, Wendy, have been in the Charlotte Metro area since 1998 along with their kids, Josiah and Haven who attend NC State.

 Jess Heath, Communications Specialist, joined ALP in May 2012.
 She spends her time managing ALP’s social media accounts & communications and preparing for special projects & events.
 Jess loves working for ALP; she says, “Everyone at ALP, the staff, board and tutors, are such an inspiration.
 It is amazing to see the amount of dedication they selflessly devote to the students they work with.”
 With two little readers at home, Jess knows the importance of reading and is honored to be a part of ALP’s mission to assist struggling readers that might otherwise not receive the help they need.

-Andrea Howell, Director of Recruitment, comes to ALP with more than two decades of work in the non-profit sector.
+Andrea Howell, Director of Recruitment & Retention, comes to ALP with more than two decades of work in the non-profit sector.
 Most recently Andrea was the Local Serve Director for a church in the Charlotte Metro area.
 Prior to that she was the Executive Director of CASA for Children of Klamath County.
 During her tenure at CASA, the program advocated for a record number of children and youth in foster care.
 Through her work with vulnerable children, Andrea has developed a passion for equity in education and connecting people to their purpose.
 Andrea holds a BA in History from California State University, Sacramento.
 She and her husband Jeff and three children are transplants from the West Coast and enjoy making Charlotte home.